GoogleDistributedCloud/GDCBareMetal/README.md

 CAPI is used under the cover by Anthos.

 ## Identity
 GDC provides only predifined roles.
-The OIDC provider has preloaded fake identities and associated JWT tokens.
+The Fake OIDC provider has preloaded fake identities and associated JWT tokens.
 GDC Authorization uses Kubernetes Identities via RBAC
 ## KubeVirt
 - https://kubevirt.io/